magomimmo/modern-cljs/doc/tutorial-17.md

 As you can see we are using few more Enlive symbols:

-* `do->`: it often happens that you need to apply more transformations to the same selected HTML node.
-The `do->` function chains (i.e. composes) transformations sequencially from left to right (i.e. top to bottom);
+* `do->`: It often happens that you need to apply multiple transformations to the same selected HTML node.
+The `do->` function chains (i.e. composes) transformations sequentially from left to right (i.e. top to bottom);
-* `add-class`: it allows to add one or more CSS classes to a selected HTML node;
+* `add-class`: lets you add one or more CSS classes to a selected HTML node;
-* `content`: it replaces the content of a selected HTML node with the passed one.
+* `content`: replaces the content of a selected HTML node with the passed one.

-Note that when the value for the input field is valid, we use the CLJ `identity` predefined function to leave the content of the element how it was.
+Note that when the value for the input field is valid, we use the CLJ `identity` predefined function to leave the content of the element as it was.

 ### Syntactic sugar